Skip link #3:

 Family Child Care Program

 Welcome to the world of child care.

-Thank you for your interest in the Family Child Care Program!
+Thank you for your interest in Family Child Care.
 Caring for children is a career which is both challenging and rewarding.
 A child

 care provider may be the most important influence in the lives of children, after their parents.
-As with starting a new career

 When you provide child care you are required to be licensed unless you meet certain exemptions.
 If you meet those exemptions, you

 do not need to become licensed.
-However, if you are providing care for any child and are hoping to be paid through the County's child
+However, if you are providing care for any child and are hoping to be paid through the child care assistance

 program, you must first become Legally Non-Licensed in order to receive payments.
-This is the case even when the child
+This is the case even when the child is a relative.
+The

 child care providers who are exempt from licensing are those who are caring for related children, or relatives in addition to only children

 from one family that is not related.
 "Related" means a spouse, a parent, a natural or adopted child or stepchild, a stepparent, a stepbrother,